 - Authenticator Assurance Levels (AAL) determine how securely users prove their identity during subsequent logins.

-Businesses, title agents, and lenders can choose IAL2-Compliant Identity Verification as one of three options when creating certain transactions.
-An IAL2-compliant identity verification transaction on the Proof platform includes:
+Businesses, title agents, and lenders can choose IAL2-compliant identity verification when creating certain transactions.
+An IAL2-compliant identity verification transaction on the Proof platform includes knowledge-based authentication, credential analysis of a primary ID, and selfie comparison.

-Learn more about how to create an Identify transaction with IAL2 identity verification.
+Learn more about how to create transactions that use IAL2 identity verification:

-AAL2 (Authenticator Assurance Level 2) is the middle of three levels on how users prove they are who they claim to be when they log in to their account.
-To be in compliance with AAL2, a platform is required to use multi-factor authentication (MFA).
-This means users must provide two different types of verification.
+AAL2 is the middle of three levels that determine how users prove their identity at login.
+To be AAL2-compliant, a platform must use multi-factor authentication (MFA) — requiring users to provide two different types of verification.

 - Something they know (like a password)